akaszynski/keepa/docs/source/product_query.rst

 Queries
 =======
-Interfacing with the ``keepaAPI`` requires a valid access key.
+Interfacing with the ``keepa`` requires a valid access key.
 This requires a monthly subscription from `Pricing <https://keepa.com/#!api>`_.
 Here's a brief description of the subscription model from their website.

 All plans are prepaid for 1 month with a subscription model.
 A subscription can be canceled at any time.
 Multiple plans can be active on the same account and an upgrade is possible at any time, a downgrade once per month.
 The plans differentiate by the number of tokens generated per minute.
 For example: With a single token you can retrieve the complete data set for one product.
 Unused tokens expire after one hour.
 You can find more information on how our plans work in our documentation.

 Connecting to KeepaAPI